veshter/package/doc/migration/veshternetwork.md

 Finally click on Create client ID.

+There are no additional Google services required to use Google Authentication; however, Google API Terms of Use have to be agreed to.
+Click on Services and choose any service (Admin SDK for example).
+Click on to toggle from Off to On.
+You will be prompted to read and accept to Google Terms of Use.
+Read and agree to both.
+  When you are done.
+You should see the Services screen again.
+Toggle the Admin SDK back to Off.

+Click on API Access.
+You should now see a section called Simple API Access.
 Record the Client ID, Client secret and API key.
 You will need them in the configuration step.

 Installation
 -----------------